bbauska/CAD101en/README.md

 The websites that they create should work in multiple browsers, multiple operating systems and multiple devices.

-### Module 1, Part III: Introducing Application Development Tools
+<h3>Module 1, Part III: Introducing Application Development Tools</h3>

 Welcome to Introducing Application Development Tools.